Estimated Reading Time: 7 minutes

 Game theory and rational-decision making

 To start, have you ever considered why it is three points for a win and one for a draw?
 The answer, should you wish to look it up, lies in the mathematics of game theory and rational decision-making, which has nothing to do with sports betting mathematical formulas.

 In its truly basic form, would the behaviours of competing teams change if the perceived benefit of a win is much greater than a draw or a loss?
 For instance, would a team that is currently drawing a game try harder to secure the win as a win has a much more positive outcome than drawing the game.

 Game theory and rational-decision making is a much wider subject as it can be deployed against economic behaviours all the way through to player psychology at poker tables.

 Barcelona ‘tiki taka’ versus Bayern Munich ‘blitzkrieg’

-There is increasing interest in using geometry and algebra to understand passing styles.
+There is increasing interest in using not just sports betting math, but geometry and algebra to understand passing styles of different teams.

 Barcelona are the greatest team to demonstrate the ‘tiki taka’ style of short passing, which has brought them huge amounts of success.

 Although, it’s unknown whether Barcelona understand the mathematical concepts, they perform a continuous type of triangular geometric shape.
 The revolving geometry makes it almost impossible for the opposition to close Barcelona down.

 The only way to defeat the ‘tiki taka’ approach (assuming it is applied precisely) is the way that Bayern Munich did in the semi-finals of the Champions League a few years ago using extreme pace and strength in a ‘blitzkrieg’ style.
 All of that can be explained using mathematics.